surajrampure/data-94-sp21/index.md

 <a name = 'enrollment'>
 ## Enrollment 👋

-This course is offered for 3 units, letter graded (though you can opt to take it P/NP). **It does not satisfy major requirements for any major.
-It is also restricted to undergraduates only.**
+This course is offered for 3 units, letter graded (though you can opt to take it P/NP). **It does not satisfy major requirements for any major.**

+It is also restricted to undergraduates only.
+Furthermore, since one of its goals is to encourage students to take courses like Data 8 afterwards, **we are capping the number of seniors (defined as someone graduating anytime in 2021) in the class to 8**.

 As this is a small course, we want to ensure that all students enrolled are part of the target audience.
 As a result, **you cannot enroll in this course automatically - you must first fill out an application.**